So Far Away (Avenged Sevenfold song): Music video

 Avenged Sevenfold posted a countdown on their official website that showed the time until release for a new video for "So Far Away".
 SFA7X When the video was released, the site crashed due to so many people attempting to watch the video at once.
 After a second failed attempt to release the video, they solved the problem by hosting the music video on YouTube.

 This was the second video not to feature the current drummer for Avenged Sevenfold; the first being Nightmare.
 For this music video, Synyster Gates uses a custom Schecter guitar, similar to his usual black/silver pinstriped guitar.
 However instead of the inlays on the fretboard reading "SYN", it displays "REV".
 Johnny Christ also wore a guitar strap with the word "foREVer" written on it.

-As of October 2022, it has over 304 million views on YouTube.

 Chart performance

 The song reached number one on the Billboard Hot Mainstream Rock Tracks chart and peaked at number 15 on the Alternative Songs chart.
 This is the band's first number-one single.